 Walk straight on with the wall on your right.
 Then keep to the left of the trees.
 The path forks at a large tree marked with a byway sign.
 Turn right into the right hand field.
 Keep to the left and follow field boundary until you reach a pond.

-At the pond, follow the track to the right.
-Then at the wood, turn right and follow the field boundary which will turn sharp left.
+At the pond, follow the concreted track to the right.
+When you reach the wood, turn right and follow the field boundary which will turn sharp left.
 Continue round the edge of the field with the hedge to the left to the end of the field.

 Medieval fishing and farming

 The two lakes at Canons Ashby were developed by the medieval Augustinian friars - the canons of Canons Ashby - to provide food for the monastery.
 Today the lakes are some of Northamptonshire's premier match waters, with many coarse fish, including carp.
 The ancient landscape around Canons Ashby carries many reminders of medieval farming practices.
 Several fields show the distinctive ribbed undulations formed by ploughing with a single-sided plough.
 Each strip belonged to a single family, cultivated within a larger field.

-Turn left and head back towards the car park.
+Turn left at the road and head back towards the car park.
 Then visit the tea-room for some well-deserved refreshments.

 Car park at Canons Ashby, grid ref: SP577506